venera-k/twitter-clone.github.io/README.md

 ## Features

-- Going into more detail on code and technologies used
+- Technologies used: `HTML, CSS, CSS Flexbox, CSS Grid, JavaScript, DOM`
 - I utilized this nifty <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">Markdown Cheatsheet</a> for this sample `README`.

 ---

 ## Contributors

-> This project was build by Venera Kanybekova
+> This project was build by <a href="https://github.com/venera-k" target="_blank">Venera Kanybekova</a>

 ---